 - Insoluble fiber: whole grains, bran, nuts (raw, unsalted), seeds, flax, hemp, peels of fruits

-- Chia seeds: Soak in water or almond or coconut milk and add cinammon and a slight touch of stevia to make porridge.
-They are an excellent source of fiber and Omega 3 fatty acids.
-You can also sprinkle them in shakes, yogurt and cereal.
+- Chia seeds: Firstly, soak in water or almond or coconut milk and add cinammon and a slight touch of stevia to make porridge.
+Secondly, they are an excellent source of fiber and Omega 3 fatty acids.
+Thirdly, you can also sprinkle them in shakes, yogurt and cereal.

 - Look for supplements with beta glucan and psyllium to get all of these beneficial effects: laxative, lower cholesterol, blood pressure, weight and blood sugar as well as reduction in heart disease.

-Start slowly and increase gradually.
-Drink plenty of fluid.
+Above all, start slowly and increase gradually.
+After that, drink plenty of fluid.
 Fill up with fiber for a fabulous cure.